 Examples of productivity pain points include:

-Once businesses better understand their clients’ pain points, it becomes more straightforward to address them effectively.
+Once you better understand your clients’ pain points, it becomes more straightforward to address them effectively.

 Here, we’ve compiled seven typical pain point examples identified by both small businesses and enterprises.
 We’ve also included some actionable tips for each.